 - and much more

-Doctors are available by app, web, or phone 24 hours a day, seven days a week, anywhere you are.
+Doctors are available online, through the mobile app or by phone 24 hours a day, seven days a week.
 When medically necessary, the doctor can also send a prescription to a pharmacy located near you.
 If you do have a PCP, you can share your Teladoc visit results with your doctor.